Solving problems with technology in health + social care

 What current and potential technology solutions are there?

 The panel talked about Artificial Intelligence and the use of Blockchain in healthcare.
 How Estonia was leading the way in adoption of this cutting-edge tech and that the potency and application of its use was hugely exciting.
+The Panel covered the issue from many angles:

 A Senior Digital Programme Manager outlined her work with Surrey Care Record which is currently under development.
 This will provide secure, encrypted extract of records from health and social care providers that can be seen and used by authorised staff in the health and care system who are involved directly in the individual’s care.
 By using shared record technology, data relating to Surrey residents can flow across professional, organisational and geographical boundaries in order to improve patient outcomes and experience.
 The Surrey Care record will then feed into the Local Health and Care Record Exemplar (LHCRE) Programme which was launched in 2018 with the aim of creating a network of information sharing platforms that would integrate health and care records across local organisations.
 Surrey is part of the Thames Valley LHCRE.